List of EastEnders characters introduced in 2001: Viv Slater

+Terence

+Terence is a Lhasa Apso dog that first appeared in the series on 29 October 2001, after being purchased as an 18th birthday gift for Janine Butcher (Charlie Brooks) by Billy Mitchell (Perry Fenwick).
+Despite being portrayed by a male dog, Caspar, who was later renamed after his character, Terence's gender was subject to dispute throughout their tenure and they were regularly referred to as both male and female, often in the same scene, which led to them being branded "non-binary" by fans of the show and nicknamed "Theirence".

+Another dog took over the role in 2009, appearing in several scenes before Terence was written out of the show by the producers, making their final appearance on 31 December 2009.
+Terence's storylines on the show included briefly being placed in a dog's home by Terry Raymond (Gavin Richards), moving in with Billy and being snatched back by Janine from the Jackson family following her return.

 Nita Mistry

 Nita Mistry, played by Bindya Solanki, first appears in the episode originally broadcast on 5 November 2001.
 She is introduced as a love interest for Robbie Jackson (Dean Gaffney).
 The character was written out of the series with Robbie in 2003.
 In a press report, executive-producer Louise Berridge commented "Dean and Bindya have contributed an enormous amount to the programme.
 However, we feel that the characters have reached the end of their natural course in the show, and they will both be leaving in Spring 2003. [...]
 It is always sad to be saying goodbye to a good double act, so we will be leaving the door open for both characters".
 On 28 May 2019, it was announced that Solanki had reprised the role for one episode, and Nita returned on 13 June 2019.

-When Nita arrives, she is a widowed single mother to Anish Mistry (Ali Zahoor) and a widow.
+When Nita arrives, she is a widowed single mother to Anish Mistry (Ali Zahoor).
 She gets a job at the local shop, the Minute Mart, and becomes involved in the community theatre, where she meets Robbie.
 In 2003, Nita gets an offer from her family in India, asking her to return and they will support her and Anish.
 In February 2003, Nita takes up her parents' offer to return to Mumbai.
 Nita, Robbie and Anish leave for India.

 In February 2010, Robbie returns for his sister Bianca Jackson (Patsy Palmer)'s wedding and reveals that Nita is six months pregnant.
 Nita later gives birth to a boy, Sami Jackson (Shiven Shankar) who appears in Walford in September 2015 with Robbie.
 Robbie reveals that he and Nita have separated.
 Three years later, Robbie visits Nita and Sami, returning with his son.
 He ignores phone calls and messages from Nita, so she returns to Walford to collect Sami.
 When Robbie barricades himself and Sami inside his flat, Nita threatens to call the police, but Robbie's sister, Sonia Fowler (Natalie Cassidy), persuades her not to.
 Robbie then unlocks the door and returns Sami to Nita.
 After saying goodbye, they leave again.